bobbyromeo/mypihc/README.md

     iv) Grant sudo access
     www-data ALL=NOPASSWD: /{PATH_TO_WWW}/mypihc/bin/pir/pir.sh

-DHT22 Temperature and Humdity Sensor
+DHT22 Temperature and Humdity Sensor (OPTIONAL)
 -------------------
-If you want to use the DHT22 temperature and humdity sensor (OPTIONAL)

 A DHT22 temperature and humdity sensor, when connected to you Pi, will permit you to capture temperature/humidity readings and send an SMS or email if the temperature exceeds a threshold value set in the configuration file, see the [dht22] section.